-To guard against ignored typos and syntax errors in SQL, or other unintended consequences of various combinations of operational modes and SQL commands, InnoDB provides a "strict mode" of operations.
-In this mode, InnoDB raises error conditions in certain cases, rather than issue a warning and process the specified command (perhaps with some unintended defaults).
-This is analogous to sql\mode, which controls what SQL syntax MySQL accepts, and determines whether it silently ignores errors, or validates input syntax and data values.
+To guard against ignored typos and syntax errors in SQL, or other unintended consequences of various combinations of operational modes and SQL commands, InnoDB provides a strict mode of operations.
+In this mode, InnoDB raises error conditions in certain cases, rather than issue a warning and process the specified command.
+This is analogous to sql_mode, which controls what SQL syntax MySQL accepts, and determines whether it silently ignores errors, or validates input syntax and data values.

-Using the new clauses and settings for ROW\FORMAT and KEY\BLOCK\SIZE on CREATE TABLE and ALTER TABLE commands and the CREATE INDEX command can be confusing when not running in strict mode.
+Using the new clauses and settings for ROW_FORMAT and KEY_BLOCK_SIZE on CREATE TABLE and ALTER TABLE commands and the CREATE INDEX command can be confusing when not running in strict mode.
 Unless you run in strict mode, InnoDB ignores certain syntax errors and creates the table or index, with only a warning in the message log.
 However if InnoDB strict mode is on, such errors generate an immediate error and the table or index is not created, saving time by catching the error at the time the command is issued.